mikeizbicki/ucr-cs100/tutorials/TDD/README.md

 # What TDD Is Not

 TDD is not a magic bullet.
-Even though quality of code is higher, TDD can still lead its own [problems](http://blog.james-carr.org/2006/11/03/tdd-anti-patterns/).
+Even though quality of code is higher, TDD can still lead to its own [problems](http://blog.james-carr.org/2006/11/03/tdd-anti-patterns/).
 Also it has known issues for not being sufficient testing for interfaces such as UI, databases, or networking.

 Because a test was written and passed, does not mean that it is bug free.
-A programmer may not think of a test case than that is an edge case.
+A programmer may not think of every situtation.

 TDD is meant to test and verify your own code.
 It's not nessesary to test libraries that are included in your code.
 An example of an unessasary test would be to test std::string `std::string("test") == "test"`.